bcgov/pipeline-templates/tekton/README.md

 ## Install in Docker Container

-Setting up with docker is available with this pipline template.
+Setting up with docker is available with this pipeline template.

 ### Prerequisites (Docker)